kristopherjohnson/cxxforth/cxxforth.cpp.md

     // ABORT-MESSAGE ( i*x c-addr u -- ) ( R: j*x -- )
     //
-    // Not an ANS Forth word.
+    // Not a standard word.
     //
-    // Same semantics as ANS Forth's ABORT", but takes a string address and length
+    // Same semantics as the standard ABORT", but takes a string address and length
-    // instead of parsing message.
-    void abortMessage() {
+    // instead of parsing the message string. void abortMessage() {
         auto count = SIZE_T(*dTop); pop();
         auto caddr = CHARPTR(*dTop); pop();